Johann3s/Jexm/README.md

 ```php
 return $this->view->send(["myVar" => $anydata])->render('foo');
 ```
 Jexm comes with Twig templating.
 To render a twig template save the template as foo.tpl.php.
 Then return it from controller as below :

 ```php
 return $this->view->send(["myVar" => $anydata])->render('foo.tpl');
 ```
+Note that using Twig alters the scope of the helper objects.
+See more in section about View helpers.

 ######
 The controllers all have access to helpers which will ease the coding and save you time.
 See the helpers section further down.